typesupply/opentype-cookbook/website/content/rules.md

     :::fea
     sub target by replacement sequence;

-(In the .fea documentation, this is known as GSUB Lookup Type 2: Multiple Substitution.)
+*(In the .fea documentation, this is known as GSUB Lookup Type 2: Multiple Substitution.)*

-For example, to convert an fi ligature back into f and i, you would do this:
+For example, to convert an `fi` ligature back into `f` and `i`, you would do this:

     :::fea
     sub f_i by f i;